esnet/react-timeseries-charts/README.md

  * Interactivity, including pan and zoom
  * Add new chart types or overlays
  * Multiple axis, multiple rows
- * Line, area, scatter charts
+ * Line, area, scatter and bar charts
  * Brushing
  * Bar charts to compare multiple TimeSeries
  * Legends
- * Baseline and TimeRange markers
+ * Overlay markers

-Please browse the examples for a feel for the library, or read on to get started.
+Please browse the [examples](http://software.es.net/react-timeseries-charts) for a feel for the library.

 Getting started
 ---------------